Cannonau wine tasting Italy

 Cannonau is the iconic wine from Sardinia where is the most grown red grape and cover the 30% of the whole wine production on the island.
 For a long time was believed that Cannonau coincides with Garnacha and that was introduced in Sardinia by the Spanish in the XV century during the Aragonese domain.

 In 2002 ,during an archaeological excavation in Sardinia, were rediscovered ancients Cannonau grape seeds dating XIII century bc that disapproved the theory about the Spanish origin.
-As the Phoenicians arrived in the island not earlier than IX century bc can be stated that Cannonau is more likely to be an indigenous variety of Sardinia and got to Spain only in later times.
+As the Phoenicians arrived in the island not earlier than IX century bc (read more about the history of wine on our blog) can be stated that Cannonau is more likely to be an indigenous variety of Sardinia and got to Spain only in later times.

 The name Cannonau origins from the Sardinian slang “cannonare” which indicates the action of pumping up and punching down the sediment floating on the surface during the wine fermentation.

 The first time Cannonau appeared as a vine in an official document was on 1549 when was mentioned by Bernardino Coni, a notary from Cagliari.
 After other witnesses of few writers during the XVII and XVIII century, a more detailed contribution comes in the XIX century when the priest Vittorio Angius illustrated the spread of viticulture in Sardinia confirming Cannonau as the most planted vine in the island.

 Cannonau is a mid-late ripening grape which adapts very well to poor soils and warm dry climate thus , this variety, found in Sardinia the perfect terroir.